 CBT and Medication

-Evidence shows that CBT alone – without medication – successfully treats a host of mental health and psychiatric disorders.
-In fact, research shows CBT as effective as medication for mild-to-moderate depression, anxiety, trauma, post-traumatic stress disorder (PTSD), addiction, and borderline personality disorder (BPD).
+Evidence shows that CBT alone – without medication – can successfully treat a host of mental health and psychiatric disorders.
+In fact, research shows CBT is as effective as medication for mild-to-moderate depression, anxiety, trauma, post-traumatic stress disorder (PTSD), and substance use disorders.
 Since mental health professionals often avoid prescribing medication to children, many recommend CBT as the first line of treatment for children and adolescents struggling with mental health or behavioral issues such as oppositional-defiant disorder (ODD) or disruptive mood dysregulation disorder (DMDD).